ferrisoxide/brocade.io/README.md

 ### Open Access

 The project aims to present as few barriers as possible to accessing GTIN and product data.
-The code for providing the service will be released under as open source (see LICENSE for details) and wherever possible the data will be made available under open licenses.
+The code for providing the service will be released as open source (see LICENSE for details) and wherever possible the data will be made available under open licenses.

 There may be a need to apply some constraints - _e.g._ rate limiting or requiring authorisation for certain tasks - but these will only be introduced for the sake of performance, security or similar concerns.